boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

     ... |  63 |  62 |  61 |  60 |  59 |  58 |  57 |  56 |
         +-----+-----+-----+-----+-----+-----+-----+-----+
 ~~~

-### New Information Elements for the Full TCP Options Range

-This document requests IANA to add this new IE to the IPFIX regisry:

-   * Description:
-      TCP options in packets of this Flow.
-The information is encoded
-      in a set of bit fields.
-For each TCP option, there is a bit in
-      this set.
-The bit is set to 1 if any observed packet of this Flow
-      contains the corresponding TCP option.
-Otherwise, if no observed
-      packet of this Flow contained the respective TCP option, the value
-      of the corresponding bit is 0.
-      Options are mapped to bits according to their option numbers.
-      Option number X is mapped to bit X.  TCP option numbers are
-      maintained by IANA.

-      The value can be encoded in fewer octets as per the guidelines in
-      Section 6.2 of [RFC7011].
-   * Abstract Data Type: unsigned
-   * Data Type Semantics: flags
-   * ElementId: TBA2
-   * Status: current
-   * Reference: [This-Document]
-   * Additional Information: See the assigned bits to each IPv6 extension header in [NEW_IPFIX_IPv6EH_SUBREGISTRY].
-See [RFC8200] for the general definition of IPv6 extension headers and [IPv6-EH] for assigned extension headers.

-### New Information Elements for Shared TCP Options

-ExIDs can be either 2 or 4 bytes in length {{!RFC6994}}.
-Two new IEs are defined to accomodate these two lengths without introducing extra complexity in mixing both types in the same IE.

-This document requests IANA to add the following new IEs to the IANA IPFIX registry {{IANA-IPFIX}}.

-#### New IE: tcpExID16

-   *  Name: tcpExID16

-   *  ElementID: TBD3

-   *  Description: Observed 2-byte Expermients IDs (ExIDs) in a shared
-      TCP option (Kind=253 or 254).
-The information is encoded in a set of
-      16-bit fields.
-Each 16-bit field carries the observed 2-byte ExID in a
-      shared option.

-   *  Abstract Data Type: octetArray

-   *  Data Type Semantics: identifier

-   *  Additional Information: See assigned 16-bit ExIDs at [https://www.iana.org/assignments/tcp-parameters/tcp-parameters.xhtml#tcp-exids].

-   *  Reference: [This-Document]

-#### New IE: tcpExID32

-   *  Name: tcpExID32

-   *  ElementID: TBD4

-   *  Description: Observed 4-byte Expermients ID (ExIDs) in a shared
-      TCP option (Kind=253 or 254).
-The information is encoded in a set of
-      16-bit fields.
-Each 32-bit field carries the observed 4-byte ExID in a
-      shared option.

-   *  Abstract Data Type: octetArray

-   *  Data Type Semantics: identifier

-   *  Additional Information: See assigned 32-bit ExIDs at [https://www.iana.org/assignments/tcp-parameters/tcp-parameters.xhtml#tcp-exids].

-   *  Reference: [This-Document]

 # Point to An Existing IANA Registry {#to-iana}